-The Directors elected at the Annual Meeting were: Mr. Ronald F. deC.
-Harford, Mr. Keith Johnson and Mr. Leon Charles.

-(c) A brief description of each other matter voted upon at the meeting and a statement of the number of votes cast for or against as well as the number of abstentions as to each such matter, including a separate tabulation with respect to each nominee for office.
+The Directors elected at the Annual Meeting were: Graham Williams, Ms. Isabelle Slinger, Mr. Christopher Husbands, and Gregory Thomson (c) A brief description of each other matter voted upon at the meeting and a statement of the number of votes cast for or against as well as the number of abstentions as to each such matter, including a separate tabulation with respect to each nominee for office.
+Financial Statements Noting of Dividends Re-appointment of Auditors and fixing of their renumeration (d) A description of the terms of any settlement between the registrant and any othe participant.

-1. Financial Statements

-2. Appointment of Auditors and Fixing of their Remuneration

-(d) A description of the terms of any settlement between the registrant and any other participant.

-Not Applicable

-(e) Relevant details of any matter where a decision was taken otherwise than at a meeting of such security holders.
+participant.
+Not participant.
+Applicable Relevant details of any matter where a decision was taken otherwise than at a Not participant.
+Applicable Relevant details of any matter where a decision was taken otherwise than at a meeting of such security holders.
+Not Applicable Relevant details of any matter where a decision was taken otherwise than at a meeting of such security holders.

-Not Applicable